Locked out of life insurance

 Mortgages matter when it comes to life insurance

-While there is no legal requirement to take out life insurance when you get a mortgage, in reality many lenders will make it a precondition when you borrow.
+While there is no legal requirement to take out life insurance when you get a mortgage, in reality some lenders will make it a precondition when you borrow.

 In our report, we found that many young people were unaware of the link between life insurance and mortgages.
 For example, we found that 44% of millennials without life insurance had no idea it could be used to pay off a mortgage in the event they passed away.